-What is optimal A1C goal?
+What is the optimal A1C goal?
 Healthy non-diabetics HbA1C range is within 4.2-4.6%.
-Many-experienced diabetics have been achieving the above range.
+Many-experienced diabetics have been achieving this target above range.

 Best A1C target/goal

 Fit non-diabetic person’s A1C percentage is always within 4.2 to 4.6%.
 These numbers are only from individuals who are healthy, non-obese, active, and a healthy diet.

 The A1C result depends upon how well you are maintaining your blood-glucose level.
 If you are managing your blood sugar at an optimal range 70-85mg/dl (3.9-4.7mmol/l) at most of the time, then your A1C be in the normal range 4.2-4.6%.

 A1C goal advised by American Diabetes Association (ADA)

 - A1C goal of 6.5% or less is a more stringent goal.
 This A1C target is for people who do not experience many hypoglycemia episodes.
 It may be for individuals who have recently diagnosed with diabetes.

 - A1C goal of 7% is reasonable.
 This A1C target is for many adults with diabetes who are not pregnant.